mrchantey/beet/crates/beet_net/README.md

 ### Incoming / Outgoing

 Components, Events and Resources can be specified as incoming or outgoing.
-Components can be both because the `Replicate` component can be used to distuinguish who should be doing the sending.
+Components can be both because the `Replicate` component can be used to distinguish who should be doing the sending.

 ### Multiple transports
 For instance a web bevy app can send `serde_json` messages to the dom and `bincode` messages to the server